Services > Computer & Wi–Fi FAQs

 How do I connect?

 Most wireless devices automatically detect a wireless signal.
-If yours does not, you will have to know how to modify your device’s wireless configuration to connect to our wireless network.
-The name of the Library's wireless network is WPLD_wifi.
-Individual access points have a name indicating their compass point within the building.
+If yours does not, you will have to know how to modify your device’s wireless configuration to connect to the WPLD_Public network.

 Frequently Asked Questions